Evolve Therapy is Evidence-Based, Solution-Focused, Data-Driven, Results-Oriented

 What do I do when my child comes home from treatment?

 We understand that taking your child home from treatment is like taking them home from the birth hospital (if that’s how you did it) for the second time.
 No one plans for that.
 We connect you with knowledge and information to make this transition as smooth as possible.
 In these groups, our therapists also educate parents about strategies and tools they can use to improve their relationships with their teens.
 Parents learn how to enhance their communication skills, demonstrate empathy and validation, regulate their emotions, and learn how to set healthy boundaries.
 These skills are beneficial for all parents, everywhere.

 Group Therapy is a powerful therapeutic tool at all levels of treatment.
-Peer approval and acceptance means everything to teens.
+Peer approval and acceptance mean everything to teens.
 During group sessions, therapists help adolescents develop and explore interpersonal relationships and work on specific treatment goals.

 At Evolve, we use group therapy in a variety of ways.
 Our teens participate in recreational groups, daily process groups, and 12-Step meetings when appropriate.
 They’re involved in several group sessions per day, which may include:

 Dialectical Behavior Therapy (DBT) Skills Training Groups

-Group DBT is an effective treatment for individuals with intense emotions, disrupted relationships, and impulsive behaviors.
-We meet our teens – as individuals and as groups – where they are in the moment, while maintaining a keen awareness of the necessity for change.
+DBT Skills Training Groups are an effective treatment for individuals with intense emotions, disrupted relationships, and impulsive behaviors.
+We meet our teens – as individuals and as groups – where they are in the moment while maintaining a keen awareness of the necessity for change.
 We use group DBT to help them understand and transform unhealthy patterns of behavior into healthy, effective ones.
 DBT groups teach teens to tolerate distress without making situations worse, be in the moment without judgment, observe and change strong emotions, and ask for what they want and need in an effective and productive way.